 But now, as God’s loving servants, you live in joyous freedom from the power of sin.
 So consider the benefits you now enjoy—you are brought deeper into the experience of true holiness that ends with eternal life!
 Romans 6:22 TPT

 Have you ever been in a worship service where you sensed the presence of God?
 Just wait until you move from this life into eternity.
 You will enter into God’s presence!

 Lord thank you that our salvation is not based on any physical ailments in our bodies.
 Touch those who are living with physical defects.
 We also want to thank you for the sacrifice of Jesus which cleanses us from our spiritual defect caused by sin.

 If you would like a soul-winning evangelistic tool you can get one by clicking here.

 Read this related post from the New Testament called Focus On The Progress You Have Already Made.

 Check out these related blogs on “Focus”.

-- Focus On The Progress You Have Already Made
+- Focus on Jesus and The Progress You’ve Made

 - Focus On Ways To Do Good And To Be Right

 Also check out these other posts written on verses in Leviticus